sgh94/text-battle-game/README.md

 4. Battles are decided by an LLM based on character traits
 5. Character stats and battle history tracking
 6. 3-minute cooldown between battles
+7. AI characters for battle testing and when no human opponents are available

 ## Tech Stack